TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Authentication/Index.rst

 The services of type "auth" are further divided into subtypes, which correspond to various steps in the authentication process.
-Most subtypes exist for both FE and BE and are differentiated accordingly.
+Most subtypes exist for both frontend and backend and are differentiated accordingly.

 To each subtype corresponds a part of the "auth" services public